cwfei/proposals/Proposal-React Native.md

 ## Native Modules

-There will be two native modules that act as the middle man for data communication between React Native and the native code, as follows:
+There will be three native modules that act as the middle man for data communication between React Native and the native code, as follows:
 * `AppPreferencesService`
 * `WatchlistService`
+* `UserService`

 ### AppPreferencesService
 This service manages app related preferences such as preferred language, currency, theme and so on.
 Currency is crucial for API calls that require a `vs_currency` query parameter, this ensures that the currency shown in the widgets is consistent with the preferred currency in the app.
 Language will be used for localization purpose.

-The public methods of `AppPreferencesService` are `setCurrency(currency: String)` and `setLanguage(language: String)`.
-It's the responsibility of the React Native app to assign currency and language values using this module.
+The public APIs in the service are as follows:
+- `setCurrency(currency: String)`
+- `setLanguage(language: String)`

 #### Sample usages of the module: